 Requirements for advice, statistics and documentary support for the Senate are determined largely by the sittings of the Senate.
 Specific factors include:

 - the days and hours of the sittings of the Senate, the nature of the proceedings undertaken in the Senate, and the scheduling of those proceedings

 - the number and complexity of questions and notices from senators

-- the number and complexity of inquiries and information requests from clients.
+- the number and complexity of inquiries and requests for information from clients.

-The Director, Journals and Notice Paper, continued to perform duties as Secretary to the Australian delegation to the Inter-Parliamentary Union, funded under Output Group 3.
+The Director, Journals and Notice Paper, continued to perform duties as Secretary to the Australian Inter-Parliamentary Union Delegation, funded under Output Group 3.

 Programming and procedural support

-The Table Office provided programming and procedural support for the operation of the chamber, and met the needs of senators and others for accurate and timely documentation and assistance, by:
+The Table Office provided programming and procedural support for the operation of the chamber, and met the needs of senators and others for accurate and timely assistance by:

 - providing a broadcasting captioning service for Senate proceedings

-Staff also arranged for the presentation of documents by ministers, the Auditor-General and committees when the Senate was not sitting.
-This once exceptional procedure has developed into an increasingly useful avenue for the timely publication of material of interest to the Parliament.
-A total of 205 documents were presented this way during 2007–08—a 50 per cent increase on the previous year, chiefly because the 31 October deadline for the presentation of the annual reports of most departments and agencies fell within the 2007 election period.
+Staff also arranged for the presentation of documents by ministers, the Auditor-General and committees, when the Senate was not sitting.
+This once exceptional procedure has developed into an increasingly useful avenue for the timely publication of material of interest to the parliament.
+A total of 313 documents were presented this way during 2007–08—a 50 per cent increase on the previous year, chiefly because the 31 October deadline for the presentation of the annual reports of most departments and agencies fell within the 2007 election period.

-An important role of the Table Office is the provision of advice to the Manager of Government Business and other senators to assist in the efficient conduct of the business of the Senate.
-During the year, the office advised on a range of matters, including:
+The office also provided advice to the Manager of Government Business and other senators to assist in the efficient conduct of the business of the Senate.
+In particular, the office advised on:

 - the reference of bills to committees and the operations of the Selection of Bills Committee

 The office responded to the legislative requirements of the Senate and the needs of senators and others for related information by:

-- preparing legislative documents, including procedural scripts, running sheets, messages, schedules of amendments and third reading prints
+- preparing legislative documents, including procedural scripts, running sheets, schedules of amendments, third reading prints and messages

-- preparing assent and Act prints, and processing assent messages and proclamations
+- preparing assent and Act prints, and processing the assent messages and proclamations.

-The charts in Figures 6 to 9 indicate the level of legislative activity in recent years and the effect this has had on the work of the office.
-Despite the historically low number of sitting days, the figures for this year are comparable to the averages in recent non-election years, although there was a noticeable increase in the number of bills that passed both Houses.
+The charts in figures 6 to 8 indicate the level of legislative activity in recent years and the effect this has had on the work of the office.
+Despite the historically low number of sitting days, the figures for this year were comparable to the averages in recent election years, suggesting a higher level of legislative activity concentrated into fewer sitting days.